microsoft/react-native-windows-samples/docs/nuget.md

    1. Open the project in Visual Studio
    1. Remove all projects except your own app project
 1. Edit the project file `windows\<projectName>\<projectName.csproj>`
-   1. Add the the nuget flag to the first property group
+   1. Add the the NuGet flag to the first property group
       ```diff
       +   <UseExperimentalNuget>true</UseExperimentalNuget>
         </PropertyGroup>